kmsmith137/rf_pipelines/MANUAL.md

 rf_pipelines  sept30
 ch_frb_rfi    sept30
 ```
-Note that when switching between these two setups, you'll
+Note that when switching between these three setups, you'll
 want to rebuild every package from scratch (make clean; make -j all install)
 **in the order shown above**.